 From the church of San Francesco go back to the little square and enter the Via dell'Ospedale.
 At the entrance of the hospital stands a large bronze sculpture, masterpiece of artist Nag Arnoldi.
 Turn left in Via Castelrotto that runs along the hospital's modern building and walk to the end of the street.
 Leading to the main road (Via Rinaldo Simen), turn right and then left on Via Vallemaggia.

 After a few meters, take the Via S. Maria in Selva on the left where a large gate, also on your left, gives access to the namesake church located in the city's cemetery.
 Inside the church you can admire precious frescoes from different authors.
-The most outstanding, from 1401, are works of a not-better-specified "Master of Saint Mary" and are considered some of the best examples of the international Gothic style in Lombard territory.
+The most outstanding, from 1401, are works of a not-better-specified "Master of Saint Mary" and are considered between the best examples of the international Gothic style in Lombard territory.
 Located in the central part of the oriental lunette are representations of "Our Lady of Clemency" (above) and the "Coronation of the Virgin" and groups of Saints, Martyrs and Prophets, located in the ribs of the vault.
 Other frescoes are works of Giacobino da Vitale (The Virgin's Funeral - 1450), the Seregnesi workshop (subjects of votive character) and the Antonio da Tradate workshop (Presentation at the Temple).